MrDapperGent/cloudExplorer/README.md

 A copy of the GNU GPL is located in `LICENSE.txt`.

-# Important Advisory
-Version 7.1 contains a windows syncing bug.
-Please upgrade to v7.3 from inside Cloud Explorer or download the full release.

 # Description
 Cloud Explorer is a open-source S3 client.
 It works on Windows, Linux, and Mac.
 It has a graphical and command line interface for each supported operating system.
 If you have a feature suggestion or find a bug, please open an issue.